MTutino/Amplicon_analysis/README.md

    -P	   Use this option to decide which pipeline you want to use, UPARSE, Vsearch or QIIME.
 UPARSE="-P uparse".
 Vsearch="-P vsearch".
 QIIME="-P QIIME"  ***REQUIRED***
    -S	   The default reference database is GreenGenes.
 Use this option without any argument if you want to use Silva.
 To use Silva you need at least 18 Gb of RAM.

- *** To run only the third step ***
+ ***_To run only the third step_***
    -3	   Pass this flag without any argument to run only the third step -i	   BIOM file
    -o (Lowercase "O")   Path to the directory where you want to store the result -m	   Metatable file.
 The names in the metatable has to match with those used to create the BIOM file -t	   Tree file.
 It has to be same as used in the pipeline (cannot use SILVA to analyse the data and GreenGenes for the plots)

-   ***** IF YOU WANT TO USE SILVA DO NOT RUN THE SCRIPT WITH LESS THAN 5 CORES (at least 22 gb of RAM).  ******
-   ***** QIIME with a large dataset can be very slow.
+   **_IF YOU WANT TO USE SILVA DO NOT RUN THE SCRIPT WITH LESS THAN 5 CORES (at least 22 gb of RAM)_** **_QIIME with a large dataset can be very slow.
 It can take few days to finish the analysis.
-I advice you to use either Uparse or Vsearch. ******
+I advice you to use either Uparse or Vsearch_**

-EXAMPLE USAGE IN THE INTERACTIVE MODE:
+#EXAMPLE USAGE IN THE INTERACTIVE MODE:

-1)
-## The following command will use default options for QC, the Vsearch pipeline and greengenes database
+1)The following command will use default options for QC, the Vsearch pipeline and greengenes database

-Path_to_the_script/mplicon_analysis_pipeline.sh -g CCTACGGGNGGCWGCAG -G GACTACHVGGGTATCTAATCC -P vsearch
+	Full_Path_to_the_script/amplicon_analysis_pipeline.sh -g CCTACGGGNGGCWGCAG -G GACTACHVGGGTATCTAATCC -P vsearch

-2)
-## The following command will NOT use Cutadapt (e.g. to analyse samples amplified with different primers together.
+2)The following command will NOT use Cutadapt (e.g. to analyse samples amplified with different primers together.
 Not raccomanded), will use the uparse pipeline and silva database

-Path_to_the_script/Amplicon_analysis_pipeline.sh -P uparse -S
+	Full_Path_to_the_script/Amplicon_analysis_pipeline.sh -P uparse -S

-3)
-## The following command will suppress the first step and the analysis will start directly from the second step.
+3)The following command will suppress the first step and the analysis will start directly from the second step.
-## Useful if you have already analysed these data, for example with Vsearch, and you want to try a different pipeline or if you used GreenGenes and you want to try Silva
+Useful if you have already analysed these data, for example with Vsearch, and you want to try a different pipeline or if you used GreenGenes and you want to try Silva

 	Path_to_the_script/Amplicon_analysis_pipeline.sh -1 suppress -P uparse

-4)
-## The following command will run only the third step
-## Useful if you want to produce new plots after filtering out some samples from the OTU table.
+4)The following command will run only the third step Useful if you want to produce new plots after filtering out some samples from the OTU table.

 	Path_to_the_script/Amplicon_analysis_pipeline.sh -3 -i Path/Vsearch_OTU_tables/otu_table_without_mocks.biom -o Path/RESULTS_2/ -m Path/Metatable_log/Metatable_mod.txt -t Path/Vsearch_OTU_tables/otus.tre

-EXAMPLE USAGE IN CSF:
+#EXAMPLE USAGE IN CSF:

-# To run this programme in CSF you have to write a jobscript.
+**To run this programme in CSF you have to write a jobscript.
 To do that you can use gedit.
-# Type gedit on the command line, this will open the text editor, then copy and paste the following lines
-# Change the path and the flags as explained above
+Type gedit on the command line, this will open the text editor, then copy and paste the following lines Change the path and the flags as explained above
+**

 #!/bin/bash -x
 #$ -S /bin/bash   # Inform SGE we are using the bash shell